ellman121/LyricBar/README.md

 ## FAQ

 ### The icon is pixelated
 Yeah, I know.
-I just couldn't be bothered to create a high-res enough asset for it becuase I'm still not sure I like the L.  If you have an idea for an image feel free to submit a PR with it.
+I just couldn't be bothered to create a high-res enough asset for it becuase I'm still not sure I like the `L`.
+If you have an idea for an image feel free to submit a PR with it.
 I'm open to suggestions

 ### Your code is garbage
 I know.
 I'm not a swift developer by traiing, I just threw this together in my free time.
 If you have code feedback (wether my stuff isn't conventional, inefficient, etc.) please submit a PR.
 I'm just trying to learn some new stuff with this app.